(and why we do what we do)

 Not because we promise miracles.

-We don't want to change the world with a slogan.
+We're not here to change the world with a slogan.

-We want to change the way people travel.
+We're here to change how people travel.

-Because when you change the way you travel:
+Because when you change how you travel:

-you change the way you experience places
+you change how you experience places

-you inevitably change a little bit of yourself too
+and a bit of you shifts too

 (and why we might not be right for you)

-The projects we collaborate with:
+The projects we work with:

 The place matters, of course.
-But often the people matter even more.
+But the people often matter even more.

-That's why, even if you travel alone:
+So even if you travel solo:

 That's why a significant part of the fee:

-That's why we have a simple but ambitious idea.
+So we have a simple but ambitious idea.

 It's not forced growth.
-It's organic growth.
+It's organic.

 See open roles